Regular Reduction of Controlled Hamiltonian System with Symplectic Structure and Symmetry: Regular Controlled Hamiltonian Systems

 \section{Regular Controlled Hamiltonian Systems}

-In this paper, our goal is to study regular reduction theory of RCH systems with symplectic structure and symmetry, as an extension of regular symplectic reduction theory of Hamiltonian systems under regular controlled Hamiltonian equivalence conditions.
-Thus, in order to describe uniformly RCH systems defined on a cotangent bundle and on regular reduced spaces, in this section we first define a RCH system on a symplectic fiber bundle.
+In this paper, our goal is to study regular reduction theory of a RCH system with symplectic structure and symmetry, as an extension of the regular symplectic reduction theory of a Hamiltonian system under regular controlled Hamiltonian equivalence conditions.
+Thus, in order to describe uniformly RCH systems defined on a cotangent bundle and on its regular reduced spaces, in this section we first define a RCH system on a symplectic fiber bundle.
 In particular, we obtain the RCH system by using the symplectic structure on the cotangent bundle of a configuration manifold as a special case, and discuss RCH-equivalence.
-In consequence, we can study the RCH systems with symmetry by combining with regular symplectic reduction theory of Hamiltonian systems.
+In consequence, we can study the RCH systems with symmetries by combining with regular symplectic reduction theory of Hamiltonian systems.
 For convenience, we assume that all controls appearing in this paper are the admissible controls.\\